FUCHS’ DYSTROPHY

 Is There a Cure for Fuchs’ Dystrophy?

 There are a variety of effective treatments available today for FED as well as other types of dystrophies.
-Let the first class surgeons at Newsom Eye conduct a routine eye exam on you today and learn if you may be at risk for FED.
+Let the first class surgeons at Newsom Eye in Tampa and Sebring conduct a routine eye exam on you today and learn if you may be at risk for FED.

 You deserve NEWSOM EYES!